darrenjhsu/GPU_XSMD/README.md

 This project is to use GPU to accelerate X-ray scattering calculation with Debye formula looping over atoms and use it in MD simulation.
-Concepts were taken from Bjorling et al. JCTC 2015, 11, 780 and a few other papers.
+Concepts were taken from Bjorling et al. JCTC 2015, 11, 780 and exponential moving average is taken from Chen & Hub, Biophysics J, 2015.

+In short, at each interval we evaluate the scattering profile, and take the negative gradient (definition of force) of chi square, which is a function of all coordinates (only).

 The calculation of scattering profile is the same as in FoXS but the form factors are calculated explicitly.
 The solvation shell contrast coefficient is not uniform.
-It is with HyPred approach (radial sum of electron density difference).
+It is with HyPred approach (radial sum of electron density difference up to vdW radii + 3 A).

 The atomic form factors in vacuum are calculated using Waasmaier-Kirfel table.